espocrm/documentation/docs/administration/sms-sending.md

 ## VoIP integration for Twilio

-The [VoIP integration](https://www.espocrm.com/extensions/voip-integration/) integration allows to send and receive SMS/MMS from UI.
+The [VoIP integration](https://www.espocrm.com/extensions/voip-integration/) integration allows to send and receive SMS/MMS through UI.

-In order for the Twilio Integration to work for receiving and making calls, SMS and MMS, first configure it according to [this instructions](https://docs.espocrm.com/extensions/voip-integration/twilio-integration-setup/).
+To use Twilio Integration for receiving and making calls, SMS and MMS, first configure it according to [these instructions](https://docs.espocrm.com/extensions/voip-integration/twilio-integration-setup/).

-At Administration > VoIP Routers > the phone number required for sending and receiving SMS, check the *SMS* and *MMS* boxes for those team users for whom you need in the Team Users panel.
+At Administration > VoIP Routers > the phone number required for sending and receiving SMS, check the *SMS* and *MMS* boxes for those team users whom you need in the Team Users panel.

 Also, you need to enable Twilio messaging geographic permissions: